use-pico/pico/packages/cls/README.md

 );

 function ThemedButton() {
-  // The cls prop automatically provides the full configuration with context inheritance return <Button tweak={({ what }) => ({ variant: what.variant({ tone: "primary" }) })}>Themed Button</Button>;
+  // The tweak prop automatically provides the full configuration with context inheritance return <Button tweak={({ what }) => ({ variant: what.variant({ tone: "primary" }) })}>Themed Button</Button>;
 }

-// The cls prop automatically handles context inheritance and provides
+// The tweak prop automatically handles context inheritance and provides
 // the full configuration function with access to what utility

-// The cls prop is a function that provides user configuration overrides
+// The tweak prop is a function that provides user configuration overrides
 // Users pass: tweak={({ what }) => ({ variant: { tone: "primary" } })}
 ```